How to Get Precast Concrete Shop Drawings Right?

 - Precision in dimensional details and finishes

-- Ability to use commercial grade elements
+- Ability to use commercial-grade elements

 Using fabrication shop drawing services is the right solution to the problem of quality control, especially when there is difficulty in executing a production process on site.

 Tasks such as formwork installation, reinforcements, and openings in staircases, lifts, and refuse chutes pose challenges, and lead to defects such as grout loss, inconsistent joints, and surface damage.
-With reinforced concrete drawings, staircase shop drawings, and concrete panel shop drawings, such defects can be successfully reduced to a great extent.
+With reinforced concrete drawings, staircase shop drawings, and concrete panel shop drawings, such defects can be reduced to a great extent.

 - Concrete shop drawings offer greater design flexibility

 Since the drawings are created prior to the actual production work, the elements can be designed to meet the design requirements.
-Complex shapes, sizes, and technical details can be incorporated in the design, checked for feasibility, and then fabricated into the precast plant.
+Complex shapes, sizes, and technical details can be incorporated in the design, checked for feasibility, and fabricated into the precast plant.
 These drawings can also be repeated for similar shapes and sizes in the future.

 6-point checklist for designing the most effective concrete shop drawings